 How Long Does Compulsory Liquidation Take?

-After the initial threat from a creditor, compulsory liquidation can proceed quickly.
-It typically takes around three months from a creditor such as HMRC threatening to issue a winding up petition to the winding up order being made by the court.
-Depending on the size and complexity of the business, it can then take anything from a few months up to a year or more to agree the creditors’ claims, sell the company’s assets and distribute the funds to the creditors.
+Compulsory liquidation typically takes around 3 months from a creditor such as HMRC threatening to issue a winding up petition to the winding up order being made by the court.
+Depending on the size and complexity of the business, it can then take anything from a 2 months to 1 year or more to agree the creditors’ claims, sell the company’s assets and distribute the funds to the creditors.